chrisvest/stormpot/README.md

 ... over, say, Commons-Pool?
 Good question!
-Both libraries are released under the Apache 2.0 license, both have thorough documentation, both have high test coverage (Stormpot have 100%) and both depend on nothing but Java itself.
+Both libraries are released under the Apache 2.0 license, both have thorough documentation, both have high test coverage (Stormpot has over 90% coverage) and both depend on nothing but Java itself.

 There are differences, though.
 Stormpot has a small invasive API, whereas Commons-Pool has a richer and less intrusive API.
 The different slants in their